lasoares/mobile-demos/iosOffline/conflict_handling.md

 Now we need to pass the item from the master to the detail view, and update it once we're back.

-1. Delete the following methods which are no longer needed:
+1. In `QSTodoListViewController.m`, remove the following methods which are no longer needed:

 		tableView:titleForDeleteConfirmationButtonForRowAtIndexPath:
 		tableView:editingStyleForRowAtIndexPath: